Puppy Socialisation Classes

 Things To Bring

 All attendees will need to bring some treats, cheese, or small pieces of sausage are fine, and of course poo bags to pick up any little accidents.
-If the weather is OK and not too cold or wet, we will have one of the six classes in Bushy Park.
-We are the only training class allowed to do this.

 If you are not in my area this is what you should look for when choosing a class: